-Obama socked it to him, finally!, in a speech given at the U of Illinois yesterday. #45 retaliated immediately at a rally in Fargo, ND, where he also gave the word “anonymous” two shots at pronunciation and failed both times.
+Obama socked it to him, finally!, in a speech given at the U of Illinois yesterday. #45 retaliated immediately at a rally in Fargo, ND, where he also took two shots at pronouncing the word “anonymous” and failed both times.

 Somebody in one of the shadier corners of the web calls himself “Q”, claims that he has the highest security clearance and provides “breadcrumbs” (enigmatic clues) to the “bakers” (the growing community of people that are to bake a cake out of the crumbs, I suppose).
 The U.S. is just the place for something like that to gain momentum.
 And so it does.
 They have their own lingo, their own symbols, and their motto seems to be “WWG1WGA” (Where we go one, we go all).